CSB5/OPERA-MS/README.md

 - **--polishing** : - enable assembly polishing (currently using [Pilon](https://github.com/broadinstitute/pilon/wiki)).
 The polished contigs can be found in contig.polished.fasta

-- **--long-read-mapper** : `default: blasr` - Software used for long-read mapping i.e. blasr or minimap2
+- **--long-read-mapper** : `default: blasr` - software used for long-read mapping i.e. blasr or minimap2

-- **--kmer-size** : `default: 60` - Kmer value used to assemble contigs
+- **--kmer-size** : `default: 60` - kmer value used to assemble contigs

-- **--contig-len-thr** : `default: 500` - Contig length threshold for clustering; contigs smaller than CONTIG_LEN_THR will be filtered out
+- **--contig-len-thr** : `default: 500` - contig length threshold for clustering; contigs smaller than CONTIG_LEN_THR will be filtered out

-- **--contig-edge-len** : `default: 80` - During contig coverage calculation, number of bases filtered out from each contig end, to avoid biases due to lower mapping efficiency
+- **--contig-edge-len** : `default: 80` - during contig coverage calculation, number of bases filtered out from each contig end, to avoid biases due to lower mapping efficiency

-- **--contig-window-len** : `default: 340` - Window length in which the coverage estimation is performed.
+- **--contig-window-len** : `default: 340` - window length in which the coverage estimation is performed.
 We recommend using CONTIG_LEN_THR - 2 * CONTIG_EDGE_LEN as the value

-- **--contig-file** : `contigs.fa` - Path to the contig file, if the short-reads have been assembled previously
+- **--contig-file** : `contigs.fa` - path to the contig file, if the short-reads have been assembled previously

-- **--num-processor** : `default : 2` - Number of processors to use (note that 2 is the minimum)
+- **--num-processor** : `default : 2` - number of processors to use (note that 2 is the minimum)

 Alternatively, OPERA-MS parameters can be set using a [configuration file](https://github.com/CSB5/OPERA-MS/wiki/Configuration-file).

 ### Output

-The following output files can be found in the specified output directory i.e. OUTPUT_DIR.
+The following output files can be found in the specified output directory i.e. **RESULTS**.
 The file **contig.fasta** (and **contig.polished.fasta** if the assembly have been polished) contains the assembled contigs, and **assembly.stats** provides overall assembly statistics (e.g. assembly size, N50, longest contig etc.).
 **contig_info.txt** provides a detailed overview of the assembled contigs with the following information:
 - **CONTIG_ID** : contig identifier